 -> Valued your time so you spend it wisely for your target and yourself?

 Tough questions for all of us.
 Better to answer them sooner than later.

 Can I Help You?

 Hi, I’m Josh Horn, CPA/ABV, CVA of Horn Valuation.
-I can help you with a business valuation in a friendly or unfriendly situation.
+I help with business valuations in friendly or unfriendly situations.
 I also help owners build valuable companies.
 My clients are business owners and attorneys.
 If you’d like more information, check out my website hornvaluation.com, email me at firstname.lastname@example.org, or call me at 217-649-8794.

 I’m a licensed Certified Public Accountant (CPA) and double-credentialed in business valuation (CVA & ABV).
 I’ve been a tax and business consultant in a top 100 CPA firm and a controller in a large international company.
 I’ve also valued and been the primary advisor to multi-million dollar and small companies in various industries.

-“Sacrificing everything building your company and leaving value to chance is nothing short of a tragedy.”
+“If you’re not working on building value in your company, who is?”
 Josh Horn, CPA, Certified Valuation Analyst and Accredited in Business Valuation